 Focus on good keywords

-Getting back to your keywords, well, it’s a trial and error job for every company.
-And yet, zeroing in on keywords is the single most critical decision in your PPC program.
+if you have gone through the Google Adwords Keyword Tool Guide, you will will avoid the trail and error that goes into keyword selection that many companies fall into when they want to launch a PPC campaign.
+Zeroing in on keywords is the single most critical decision in your PPC program.
 So, what should you do?
 Well, use keywords relevant to your products or services and then see which keywords your competitors are using to create PPC ads.
 Avoid keywords with high competition.
 Sure, they get a lot of hits, but then they are extremely overpriced as well.
 Websites like Spyfu will help you assess the amount of money being spent on those keywords by your competitors.
 Of course, it won’t be accurate but it’s good enough to give you a fair idea of the kind of money you should expect to pump into your PPC campaign.

 PPC also aims at targeted marketing.
 In fact, Google Adwords allows you to specifically target people who have already visited your website but haven’t been converted into customers.
 This means you can target medium and low competition keywords.
 In this manner, you can use your money to influence people who are already interested in your product instead of attracting those who may or may not want your products.